arminnh/ma2-multi-agent-system-robot-delivery/papers.md

     * Use ants to achieve both exploration and intention propagation functionality
     1) Exploration ants:
       * vehicle sends them out at regular time intervals
-      * ants explore various paths between agent location and destination
+      * ants explore various paths between agent position and destination
       * at every road element, it asks infrastructure agent what the departure time from its element would be if the vehicle would arrive at a certain time.
       * exploration ants assume basic, static routing information to be available
       * at the destination, the ant has an estimate of how long it would take the vehicle to get there